WhoIsSethDaniel/nvim-go-client-examples/README.md

 As you get more comfortable with using go-plugin you may not want to continue to use Main().
 Main() seems more like a convenience function that does the bare minimum a good host should do.
 The only problem with not using the Main() method is that it uses several useful helper functions to write out the manifest.
 Unfortunately neither of these helper methods are exported.
 So you either have to write new ones or copy and paste the ones in the source to your code.
+See go-plugin/nvim/plugin/main.go to view the code for Main().

 #### Commands
 The first thing the p function does is use p.HandleComamnd() to create a new command: